joaotavora/sly-macrostep/README.md

 ## Install from MELPA

+*MELPA availability is still pending at the moment, but should become active soon*

 Perform the [usual MELPA setup](http://melpa.org) and then select `sly-macrostep` for installation from the package menu or from `M-x package-install`.